Puddles in Paris (title by a 9-year-old)

 You go up in groups of about 20 people at a time.
 Part way up the steps you buy your tickets, and again children are entered for free.

-The grey skies look dramatic behind the protective gargoyles and we talk about the novel where Quazemodo was legend to live here.
+The grey skies look dramatic behind the protective gargoyles and we talk about the novel where Quasimodo was a legend.

 Check out the queue below to get not the cathedral – this is free for all so it has a huge line-up, but the line-up moves fast so they tell me.